tqtensor/vision-parse/docs/docker_setup.md

 ## Running Docker Container

-1. If you have an Nvidia GPU, uncomment the following lines in your docker-compose.yml:
+1. If you have Nvidia GPU, uncomment the following lines in docker-compose.yml:
    ```yaml
    deploy:
      resources: